US hits debt ceiling, prompting Treasury to take extraordinary measures

 While there were no meetings with congressional leadership to announce at this time, White House press secretary Karine Jean-Pierre told reporters that the administration has been reaching out "to all members, from both sides of the aisle," but, "there will not be any negotiations over the debt ceiling-- we will not do that, it is their constitutional duty."

-The debt ceiling, which is the maximum amount the federal government is able to borrow to finance obligations that lawmakers and presidents have already approved, was last raised in December 2021 to $31.4 trillion.
+The debt ceiling, which is the maximum amount the federal government is able to borrow to finance obligations that lawmakers and presidents have already approved, was last raised in December 2021.
 Created more than a century ago, it has become a way for Congress to restrict the growth of borrowing -- turning it into a political football in recent decades.

 Increasing the cap does not authorize new spending commitments.